The 5 Mistakes in Cash Flow Forecasting (and How to Avoid Them)

 Perhaps the biggest mistake many businesses make is creating the “perfect” forecast and then setting it and forgetting it.
 Business owners know that their businesses are unpredictably dynamic, with something happening every week that affects cash flow.
 Forecasting should be a continuous activity with frequent adjustments that reflect where your finances are at any given point.
 If you regularly compare your forecast to your actual results, there will always be minimal variance along the way.

-For small and growing businesses, everything affects your cash flow.
+For growing businesses, everything affects your cash flow.
 And cash flow forecasting is a must-have management tool.
 With proper forecasting, you can confidently keep your business running smoothly.